Overview

 How the Data Model is Applied

-When a new Document is created in a game using this system, it will automatically have it's own internal data populated to conform to the schema defined in the system template.
-For example, when using this system, if we were to execute the following code:
+When a new Document is created in a game using this System, it will automatically have its own internal data populated to conform to the schema defined in the Data Model.
+For example, when using this System, if we were to execute the following code:

 console.log(item); // The created item data structure